Luke Gale: Bradford Bulls

-Gale spent three years at Harlequins club before joining Bradford Bulls.
+Gale spent three years at Harlequins club before signing a two-year contract with Bradford Bulls.

 Gale immediately became first-choice scrum-half for Bradford, scoring 143 points for the club in his début season.
 He signed a three-year extension to his contract at the start of 2013, however he missed the first three months of the season due to injury and only made 16 appearances in total during the year.

 Gale missed only one match for Bradford in 2014, however the team struggled on the field and the club was relegated from Super League at the end of the season, following which Gale left the club.

 Castleford Tigers

 Gale joined Castleford in 2015 as a replacement for the departing Marc Sneyd, and scored a try on his début for the club against Wakefield Trinity.
 Gale enjoyed a productive season, scoring 205 points and becoming an integral part of the team that narrowly missed out on the Super League semi-finals.
 His form was recognised as he won the Albert Goldthorpe Medal at the end of the season.

 Gale was made acting captain for the 2016 season due to injury to Michael Shenton.
 Another strong season in which he topped the league for try assists saw him retain his Albert Goldthorpe medal.

-In 2017, Gale played an integral role in guiding Castleford to the League Leaders' Shield, their first piece of major silverware since 1994, as well as leading the team to their maiden Grand Final appearance, which was lost 24-6 to Leeds Rhinos.
-Undoubtedly Gale’s best performance of the season was in Castleford’s 23-22 victory over St Helens in their Betfred Super League semi-Final, in which he converted a last-minute penalty to bring the game to golden point extra-time, before scoring the drop-goal which sent Castleford to Old Trafford for the first time in the club’s history.
+In 2017, Gale played an integral role in guiding Castleford to the League Leaders' Shield, their first piece of major silverware since 1994, as well as leading the team to their maiden Grand Final appearance, which was lost 24–6 to Leeds Rhinos.
+Undoubtedly Gale's best performance of the season was in Castleford's 23–22 victory over St Helens in their Betfred Super League semi-final, in which he converted a last-minute penalty to bring the game to golden point extra-time, before scoring the drop-goal which sent Castleford to Old Trafford for the first time in the club's history.
 Just two weeks beforehand, he had undergone an emergency appendectomy operation.
 The following week, Gale was named 2017 Steve Prescott MBE Man of Steel for his performances throughout the season, beating team-mate Zak Hardaker and Hull FC’s Albert Kelly to the award.
 He also won the Albert Goldthorpe Medal for a record-breaking third consecutive year.

+In May 2018, Gale suffered a knee injury which kept him sidelined for three months.
+He then missed the entire 2019 season after rupturing his achilles tendon in training.

 Leeds Rhinos

-He signed for hometown club Leeds for the 2020 season, and won the Challenge Cup that season with a victory over Salford Red Devils.
-Gale scored the winning drop-goal in the 76th minute of the game to edge Leeds to a 17-16 victory.
+In October 2019, Gale signed a three-year contract with his hometown club Leeds Rhinos for an undisclosed fee.
+He captained Leeds in the 2020 Challenge Cup final against Salford Red Devils, with Gale scoring the winning drop-goal in the 76th minute of the game to edge Leeds to a 17–16 victory.
+In July 2021, Gale was stripped of the captaincy, which he later revealed was due to a disagreement with Leeds coach Richard Agar.